wisecubeai/wisecube-docs/user-guide/docs/index.md

-# Wisecube User Guide
+# Nephos User Guide

 ### Overview
-Wisecube is a full-stack AI platform that allows data scientists to manage datasets, explore them, create re-usable executables, build and run visual workflows that can train and publish models.
+Nephos is a full-stack AI platform that allows data engineers and data scientists to manage datasets, explore them, create re-usable executables, build and run visual workflows that can train and publish models.

 ### Become a Beta User
-Wisecube is invite only currently.
-Contact info@wisecube.ai for a beta invite to the Wisecube AI platform.
+Nephos is invite only currently.
+Contact info@wisecube.ai for a beta invite to the Nephos AI platform.

 ### Upload and Manage Datasets
 Data is the lifeblook of any AI application.
-Wisecube allows data scientists to upload datasets either as CSV files and also import data from S3 buckets and any open and accessible URI on the internet.
+Nephos allows data scientists to upload datasets either as CSV files and also import data from S3 buckets and any open and accessible URI on the internet.

    - Click on the Datasets Tab
    - Click Create new Dataset